freenas/freenas-docs/userguide/freenas_directoryservice.rst

 running a more recent version of Windows, you should configure :ref:`Active Directory` instead.

-Figure 9.4a shows the configuration screen that appears when you click :menuselection:`Directory Service --> NT4`.
+Figure 9.4a shows the configuration screen that appears when :menuselection:`Directory Service --> NT4`
+is clicked.
 These options are summarized in Table 9.4a.
 Some settings are only available in Advanced Mode.
-To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Advanced`.
+To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box
+"Show advanced fields by default" in :menuselection:`System --> Advanced`.

 **Figure 9.4a: NT4 Configuration Options**